mcvella/viam-auto-label-filter/README.md

 Both the detector and classifier would be configured as dependencies of this camera model.

+Note that Viam app credentials and information about the organization, location, and part are also required, as machine resources cannot interact with the Viam app without explicit permission.

 ## Build and run

 To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `rdk:camera:mcvella:camera:auto-label-filter` model from the [`mcvella:camera:auto-label-filter` module](https://app.viam.com/module/rdk/mcvella:camera:auto-label-filter).